xlocalx/posthog/frontend/src/scenes/surveys/CONTRIBUTING.md

 When to use:

--   /decide API response is false but surveys are appearing, but surveys are active in the app.
+-   When the /decide API response shows surveys_opt_in as false, but surveys are configured and should be active in the app.

 ### Database debugging